 Please note: it will take a few weeks to populate this information at the start of your studies.
 If you do not know who your Academic Adviser is contact your Course Leader as they will be able to give you their details.

-Below you will find an animation with students talking about how their Academic Adviser helped them, engaging with your Academic Adviser is key to supporting your development and getting the most out of your time at Hallam, make it priority to find out who they are and meet with them.
+Below you will find an animation with students talking about how their Academic Adviser helped them.
+Engaging with your Academic Adviser is key to supporting your development and getting the most out of your time at Hallam so make it priority to find out who they are and meet with them.

 The next steps tool has been re-developed for this academic year and is now based on a Diamond 9.
 It is a useful resource for you to use towards the end of an academic year by offering you the ability to reflect on your development over the academic year and prioritise areas for further development to support transition into your next level of study or work.